What is Pulpit Supply?

 Candace Woods

-Candace Woods (she/her) is a Colorado Springs based Member in Discernment, open to travel to provide pulpit supply or preach via Zoom.
+Rev. Candace Woods (she/her) is a Colorado Springs based pastor, open to traveling to provide pulpit supply or preaching via Zoom.
 She graduated with a Master’s in Divinity from Iliff School of Theology in 2019, with a certificate in Social Justice and Ethics.
-Candace owns and operates an entrepreneurial ministry called Woods + the Wild (www.woodsandthewild.com) which focuses on the wild intersections of gender and sexuality, faith and spirituality, and bodies and nature.
+Candace serves as the Minister of Gender + Sexuality Liberation at Juniper Formation UCC and owns and operates an entrepreneurial ministry called Woods + the Wild (www.woodsandthewild.com) which focuses on the wild intersections of gender and sexuality, faith and spirituality, and bodies and nature.
 As an experienced sexuality educator, Candace loves to preach on topics related to LGBTQ+ inclusion, building cultures of consent, and the belovedness of all types of bodies.
 She is an herbalist and lover of the Earth, so themes of forests and mountains and oceans are often used in her sermons.
 Candace is a skilled worship leader and liturgy writer as well, bringing in song and poetry into church services.
 Additionally, her history in evangelicalism and as a pastor’s kid allow her to connect with many types of UCCers and preach to contextual needs in congregations.
-Personally, Candace lives with her partner, 2 dogs, 4 chickens, and a beehive on a little urban farmstead.
+Personally, Candace lives with her partner, 2 dogs, 5 chickens, and a beehive on a little urban farmstead.
 She loves to be outside, whether hiking, camping, or in the garden, and she also loves connecting in community over coffee or a beer, dreaming up how to co-create the future with God and her neighbors.